zeehio/cll-chromatin/README.md

     + ChIP-seq or CM? (probably dependent on CM paper coming out)
     + IgG or Input?

+Could we have ATAC-seq done on several hematopoietic lineages as a way of seeing samples in light of development and maybe classifying them according to where in differentiation things went wrong?

+Could we have gene expression for (at least some of the samples) to show that chromatin opening does change things, and that they correlate?

 #### Timeline
 2-3 months for ATAC-seq data production (end-to-end)